Cuernavaca · Skip unless…

 Getting around

-The historic center is compact and best done on foot — the cathedral, Jardín Borda and plazas are all within an easy walk of each other.
+On foot in the center.
+The historic core is compact and best done walking — the cathedral, Jardín Borda, Zócalo, and Jardín Juárez are all an easy stroll apart.
+Park once and walk it; this is the pleasant part.

-- Local buses and combis.
-Cheap and everywhere, but crowded, confusing to outsiders, and not worth the hassle for a short visit.
+Local buses and combis (rutas).
+Cheap and everywhere, but crowded, confusing to outsiders, and slow through traffic.
+Not worth untangling for a short visit unless you enjoy that kind of thing.

-Honest note: the sprawl and traffic are a real part of why Cuernavaca underwhelms.
-Keep your visit centered and you skip most of it.
+Honest note: the sprawl and traffic are a real part of why Cuernavaca underwhelms as a base.
+Keep your visit centered, arrive and leave midweek, and you dodge most of the pain.